rosskantor/Capstone_2/README.md

 ### Future Work

-* I may have to abandon this initiative.
+*  I will drastically improve this project in the next two weeks.